-There are lots of different qualifications at a variety of different levels available for someone progressing in their education and later a science career.
+There are lots of different qualification choices at a variety of different levels available for someone progressing in their education and later a science career.
 What someone can choose may depend on what is available in the local area or what their school offers.

-Find out which courses and qualifications are available for 14 to 19 year olds in England and Wales.
+Find out which courses and qualification choices are available for 14 to 19 year olds in England and Wales.

 How long will I be studying for in Higher Education?